Censorship in Iran: Laws and regulations

 The Iranian Constitution contains many articles which restrict the flow of information.
 However, the phrases in its articles are often ambiguously worded.
-These vague articles leave too much room for interpretation about what's legal and what isn't.
-Censorship regulation is, therefore, a highly subjective practice.
-It depends on the interpretation of the individual bureaucrat in charge, who dictates whether censorship will be applied or not.
+These vague articles leave room for interpretation about what is legal and what isn't.
+Censorship regulation is, therefore, a highly subjective practice which depends on the interpretation of the individual bureaucrat in charge, who dictates whether censorship will be applied or not.
 The articles in the Constitution can, therefore, easily be used by government officials who want to suppress dissenting voices.
 The Iranian Constitution does not protect journalists and artists by giving them rights.

-The Iranian Constitution states very general rules concerning freedom of expression.
+The Constitution contains very general rules concerning freedom of expression.
 Article 24 states: "Publications and the press have freedom of expression except when it is detrimental to the fundamental principles of Islam or the rights of the public.
 The details of this exception will be specified by law."
-Till now, there is no existing law that specifies the details of this exception.
+There is no existing law that specifies the details of this exception.

-Article 3 of The Press Law states: "The press have the right to publish the opinions, constructive criticisms, suggestions and explanations of individuals and government officials for public information while duly observing the Islamic teachings and the best interest of the community."
-The first part of this law describes a lot of freedoms for the press.
-However, the second part of this freedom is restricted by very broad exceptions.
-Anything can be labeled as against "the interest of the community," and therefore, the press should always be careful.
+Article 3 of the Press Law states: "The press have the right to publish the opinions, constructive criticisms, suggestions and explanations of individuals and government officials for public information while duly observing the Islamic teachings and the best interest of the community."
+The first part of this law prescribes a number of freedoms for the press, but the second part restricts these freedoms with very broad exceptions.
+Anything can be labeled as against "the principles of Islam" or "the rights of the public".